 Our camping pitch was 15 minutes walk from the car park, so we needed a further run with the camping trolley to bring down the half moon rag rug, which covered the back of the ground sheet for comfort and warmth.
 This was to be our sleeping area.
 The tent was very spacious with room enough for all five of our beds in half of the tent.
 The front half of the tent would be our living space.
 We placed a bucket by the door for muddy shoes and a small doormat to be on the safe side.
 We set up our camping chairs and table beneath the awning, which we decorated with bunting and fairy lights, inspired by the beautiful glamping style guide on www.belltentbouique.com.
 We hung the Bell Tent Boutique tea light chandelier from the centre pole (next time we will remember to do this before putting up the pole), and filled it with LED tea lights that provided a lovely warm glow through the night.

 The children were delighted by the tent; it was cosy and had plenty of space for running around.
 They loved seeing it go up.
 Our eldest daughters had a go at banging in pegs with the wooden mallet, and the two year old tottered around the tent distributing pegs from the peg bag.
 They were not so keen to see it come down, and our two year old burst into tears.
 Thankfully we were able to tell her our that next camping trip is already booked for three weeks time… this could really be the start of something!

 You can take a look at what Bell Tent Boutique have to offer here!

-Lucy negotiated a discount with Bell Tent Boutique in exchange for a review but all views and opinions are her own.
+Lucy negotiated a discount with Bell Tent Boutique for this bell tent glamping experience in exchange for a review but all views and opinions are her own.